katholiek-onderwijs-vlaanderen/sri/README.md

 ### Regular Resources
 All *regular* resource MUST be available on a *permalink*. *Permalinks* are of the format `/{type}/{uuid}`.
 Server implementations are RECOMMENDED to implement more human readable URLs (aliases).
 A person is OPTIONALLY also available on `/persons/john.doe`.
 Links between the resources MUST always use *permalinks*.

 (Aliases are only be provided for convenience during development.
 Clients should not rely on them, store them, or use them in any other way.
-Server implementations are not required to keep these aliases stable, or even available.)
+Server implementations are not required to keep these aliases stable, or even available)

 *Regular* resources SHOULD be exposed on a URL that uses a plural form for it's *type* section. (i.e. `/schools/{guid}` and not `/school/{guid}`)

 Security MUST be applied per URL, so the server MUST split resources along security boundaries.
 For example a person’s public information is a separate resources from his private information.

-Clients can safely store *permalinks*.
-The server MUST, in other words, support these URLs over a long period of time.
+The server MUST support *permalinks* over a long period of time.
+(Clients can safely store *permalinks*)

 The `expand` parameter can be used on *regular* resources to perform inlining of referenced resources.
 The client can specify one or more dot-separated paths (relative to the JSON document), that need to be included.
 Multiple expansions SHOULD be requested by separating them with a comma.
 The server MUST define which paths are supported for expansion.
 The server is RECOMMENDED to support a consistent schema for expansion, such as all direct references in a resource.
 All references to other resources MUST be embedded in a JSON object, with a key `href`.
 When executing expansion the server MUST add an extra key `$$expanded` to that object, including the full *regular* resource that was expanded.